RiisDev/StrikeLink/docs/strikelink/demoparser/parsing/rounddamageevent.md

 #### Parameters

 `Tick` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The game tick at which the damage event occurred.

 `AttackerSteamId` [Nullable&lt;UInt64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The Steam ID of the attacker, or null if the attacker is not identified.

 `AttackerName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The display name of the attacker, or null if the attacker is not identified.

 `VictimSteamId` [Nullable&lt;UInt64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The Steam ID of the victim, or null if the victim is not identified.

 `VictimName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The display name of the victim, or null if the victim is not identified.

 `Weapon` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The name of the weapon used to inflict the damage.

 `Damage` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The total amount of damage dealt in the event.

 `HealthDamage` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The amount of health damage inflicted on the victim.

 `ArmorDamage` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The amount of armor damage inflicted on the victim.

 `IsFriendlyFire` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
+true if the damage was caused by a teammate; otherwise, false.

 ## Methods